cobwebos/docs/articles/iot-edge/how-to-install-iot-edge-kubernetes.md

 ---
-title: 如何在 Kubernetes 上安装 IoT Edge |Microsoft Docs
+title: How to install IoT Edge on Kubernetes | Microsoft Docs
-description: 了解如何使用本地开发群集环境在 Kubernetes 上安装 IoT Edge
+description: Learn on how to install IoT Edge on Kubernetes using a local development cluster environment
 author: kgremban
 manager: philmea
 ms.author: veyalla